Updated April 2026

 Host Liability Insurance

-Up to NZ$1 million
+Up to A$1 million

 Covers third-party claims for bodily injury or property damage during an Airbnb stay.